 Since joining IBM in 1998, I have worked on a number of projects, including:

-- I co-lead the X10 Project.
+- I co-led the X10 Project.
 X10 is an object-oriented programming language with integrated support for fine-grained concurrency and distribution.
 Although originally designed for supercomputers, X10 provides scalable performance and programmer productivity on a variety of systems ranging from single multi-core machines, to the cloud, to high-end HPC-style clusters.

 - I was a member of the Metronome Project, which developed the real-time garbage collection technology that became the basis for IBM's WebSphere Real Time product.